digihistch24/abstract-template/README.md

 Detailed instructions for using the template:

 1. Edit `index.qmd` with your favorite Markdown editor.
-Check the [Quarto documentation](https://quarto.org/docs/authoring/markdown-basics.html) for more information on the syntax.
-2. For guidelines on writing a compelling abstract, visit our [Abstract Writing Guide](link).
+2. Check the [Quarto documentation](https://quarto.org/docs/authoring/markdown-basics.html) for more information on the syntax.
 3. Follow the instructions on the [Quarto website](https://quarto.org/docs/get-started/) to install Quarto.
 4. Use `quarto preview abstract-template` to review your abstract.